Liberia - Country Commercial Guide

 Language

 English is the official and the most common language in Liberia, spoken throughout the country.
 A pidgin version of English, known as colloquial is also widely spoken.
 There are 16 tribes, each of whom has its own tribal language or dialect spoken mainly among family members, relatives or tribal groups.
-Liberians speak more than 30 indigenous languages in the country, mostly among only a small proportion of the population.
+Liberians speak several indigenous languages in the country, mostly among only a small proportion of the population.

 Health

 Hospitals and medical facilities in Liberia are poorly equipped and incapable of providing many complex medical services.
 Emergency services are often below the standards in the United States or Europe, and the blood supply is mostly unreliable and unsafe for transfusion.
-For serious medical problems, business travelers generally evacuate to the United States, Europe, or South Africa for treatment.
+For serious medical problems, business travelers generally evacuate to the United States, India, Europe, or South Africa for treatment.
 Some government officials and private citizens also seek advanced treatment in Ghana and South Africa.
 Within Liberia, good quality medicines are scarce, possibly counterfeit, and generally inadequate in most remote areas.

 Malaria and yellow fever are prevalent throughout the country, particularly during a rainy season (May-October).
 The government requires yellow fever immunization persons entering Liberia and it is highly recommended for all residents.
 Chemoprophylaxis (anti-malarial medication) is highly recommended for all travelers, even for short stays.
 For further health advice, please see the Center for Disease Control and Prevention website and the U.S. Department of State International Travel Information for Liberia webpage.